bluehalo/node-fhir-server-core/docs/CustomOperations.md

 }
 ```

-If we FHIR up our server (GET IT?
-FHIR UP!?), we should get an error that tells us we have to make a function called everything in our `patient.js` file.
-Here is my error.
+If we FHIR up our server (GET IT? *FHIR* UP!?), we should get an error that tells us we have to make a function called `everything` in our `patient.js` file.
+Here is my error:

 `019-03-08T14:23:43.220Z - error:  message=Must include a function for patient with name everything that you specified in your configuration file.`

-In our patient.js file, just like our other routes, we will add a method for everything.
+In our `patient.js` file, just like our other routes, we will add a method for `everything`.

 ```javascript
 module.exports.everything = (args, context, logger) => {